El Palo Alto

 The time keeper will throw in the ball to a keeper to start the match, alternating to the left and right for starts for each match.
 The keepers play their match.
 The winner of the match remains in the event and returns to the usher to go to the back of the queue for the next round.
 The other player is eliminated and joins the spectators.
 Each round is a running 2 minutes.
 The first player to score 3 goals is the winner of the match or the player with the most goals at the end of 2 minutes wins the match.
 If the score is tied after 2 minutes, the first player to score - golden goal - wins the match.

 Once all the players from the initial queue have played, round 1 is completed.
 Split the keepers evenly between the two ushers, minimizing the number of keepers from the same team on the same side.

 Conduct round 2 in the same manner as round 1.

-Keep repeating this process until all are eliminated except the Final Four.
-Bring them to the center of the field and announce them as the Final Four.
+Keep repeating this process until all are eliminated except the Final Four or five players.
+If you end of with 5 players, draw straws or pick numbers to randomly choose 2 of the players.
+Those two will do a Keeper War to determine which of them will advance to the Final Four.
+Give a gift card to the fifth player being eliminated.
+Bring the Final Four to the center of the field and announce them as the Final Four.
 Present a gift card to each of the final four.

-Divide the Final Four into two groups with the first two in the alphabet on one side and the other two, opposite, and repeat another round, eliminating two, and then hold the championship round to determine the finalist.
+Divide the Final Four into two groups with the first two in the alphabet by first name on one side and the other two, opposite, and repeat another round, eliminating two, and then hold the championship round to determine the finalist.
 Present the finalist and runner up gift card.